kyma-project/community/concepts/eventing-code-guidelines.md

 ### Bad Practice

-**Example1**: Using backticks when referring to arguments in the method siganture
+**Example1**: Using backticks when referring to arguments in the method signature

 <details>
 	<summary>Don't</summary>

 In the example `w` is the first argument to the function `Fprint`.
-It is not necessary to put p in backticks.
+It is not necessary to put w in backticks.
 Goland supports jumping to the element defintion (at least sometimes :-D).
 Using backticks however breaks the feature.

 ```go
 // Fprint formats using the default formats for its operands and writes to `w`.